henrikroschmann/Async-Is-the-way/README.md

 ```
 [Example in code](./Sample/AsyncSamples/DictionaryInAsyncLoop.cs)

-In this scenario we don't know when the key is added to the dictionary due to Task.WhenAll execute the operations in parallel.
+In this scenario, we don't know when the key is added to the dictionary due to Task.WhenAll executes the operations in parallel.
 We can end up with key duplication in the dictionary.
-This can be prevented with the introduction of locks or utilize libs like semaphoreSlim or... the built in **ConcurrentDictionary**
+This can be prevented with the introduction of locks or utilising libs like semaphoreSlim or... the built-in **ConcurrentDictionary**

 ```csharp
  private static ConcurrentDictionary<int, string> dict = new ConcurrentDictionary<int, string>();